 Considering some of the models we’ve identified already as being the best options for beginners and intermediate trumpet players, and reviewing the marketplaces we’ve identified here, you can expect to pay between the following ranges for used trumpets in good condition.

-Note that these price ranges are influenced by our requirements in terms of the condition a used instrument should have, only filtering decent to excellent condition items.
+Note that these ranges are influenced by how we think the condition of a used instrument should be, as we are only filtering decent to excellent condition trumpets.

 Where to Buy Pre-Owned Trumpets

 Usually, it will come in handy and you will be able to test and play the instrument before purchasing.
 They can also have a better selection of models but not always at better prices.